MethodologyMethodologyCoverage

 At a Glance

-*Single-point YoY comparisons (e.g., Oct 2026 vs. Oct 2025) require 12 months of history.
-Statistically meaningful YoY trend analysis requires 24 months of history to generate multiple rolling YoY data points.
+*Single-point YoY comparisons (e.g. Oct 2026 vs Oct 2025) require 12 months of history; statistically meaningful YoY trend analysis requires 24 months.
 Current period-over-period analysis is limited to month-over-month and week-over-week.

 Data Collection